volkszaehler/vzlogger/README.md

 apt install vzlogger
 ```

-An official Debian vzlogger package is currently in unstable.
+In addition an official Debian vzlogger package is in trixie and unstable.

 OMS Support
 -------------